Calling all Portland crafters!

 1736 SW Alder Street

-From yarn to scrapbooking supplies to paint brushes, Scrap has it all.
-Half the fun is searching through the rubber bins in search of the perfect gift wrap, stamp or embroidery floss.
+From yarn to scrapbooking supplies to paint brushes, SCRAP has it all.
+Half the fun is searching through the rubber bins looking for the perfect gift wrap, stamp or embroidery floss.

 12115 SE Powell Blvd